 Construction Site Supervisor

-Typical job roles associated with this apprenticeship include Assistant Site Manager, Assistant Supervisor and Construction Site Supervisor.
-In the case of SMEs, roles are likely to include Site Manager or Site Supervisor.
-The apprentice will complete the HNC in Construction and the Built Environment as part of this Higher Apprenticeship standard.
+Typical job roles associated with this apprenticeship can include assistant construction site supervisor, assistant site manager or assistant project manager in the construction and the built environment.
+In the case of SME construction companies, the roles are likely to include Site Manager or Site Supervisor.
+The apprentice will complete an HNC in Construction Management (Construction Site Supervisor Pathway) as part of this higher apprenticeship standard.

 Course Summary